 Emmalyn underwent surgery the day before Carson was born.
 Horn loosened the tendons in her foot and also inserted a pin to correct her foot.
 After six weeks in a cast, she was fitted for a brace.
 As she grew, she needed follow-up surgery to again loosen the tendons.

 Carson was delivered at CHOP’s Garbose Family Special Delivery Unit, and over the next eight months underwent several procedures.
 He was fitted for hand splints.
 Horn performed surgery on Carson’s club foot, which, as with Emmalyn, required follow-up procedures.
-Carson had an underdeveloped chin that caused severe sleep apnea, so Jesse A. Taylor, MD, Chief of the Division of Plastic and Reconstructive Surgery, inserted jaw distractors that were slightly extended over several months to move Carson’s jaw forward.
+Carson had an underdeveloped chin that caused severe sleep apnea, so Jesse A. Taylor, MD, Chief of the Division of Plastic, Reconstructive and Oral Surgery, inserted surgical distraction devices that slowly moved Carson's jaw into a position that allowed him to breathe more easily.
 His hands will also require surgeries to loosen tendons.
 Regular physical therapy sessions have made a big impact on his overall range of motion.